 I ask for opinions.
 If I’m shopping alone this means sending those selfies to my besties or husband and asking if these stripes make my pancake ass look like its melting

 I only buy what I love.
 This sounds like something I should have done all along, but I would just buy all the things I think I needed for that season/trend rather than something that I loved and would want to wear for years down the road.

 I ask if it fits my lifestyle.
-There’s lots of jokes about moms wearing grubby clothes but that’s because it’s true!
-Around the home I wear things that I won’t worry about staining.
-This means I need less ‘nicer’ items, because I don’t have the opportunity to wear a cute skirt and blouse every day.
+There are lots of jokes about moms wearing grubby clothes but that’s because it’s true!
+Around the home, I wear things that I won’t worry about staining.
+This means I need less ‘nicer’ items because I don’t have the opportunity to wear a cute skirt and blouse every day.
 However, I still try and buy clothes that hide stains and can be dressed up or down.

 I don’t worry about money.
 Most people will say that you need to invest in ‘key pieces’, and that’s all well and good.
 I’m on the other end.
 You can buy clothes from a cheaper store, take care of them and wear them for years.
 Like this yellow cardigan I bought from H&M 7 years ago and I still wear it and love it and totally don’t care if you make fun of me for it!
 But if I find a really versatile piece that is practical for my life and I love how it feels to wear it, I don’t mind spending the extra money.

 I shop without kids.
 I don’t really need to explain this one, do I?

 I do a post-shopping purge.
 One in, one out!
 If I am replacing a worn, ill-fitting item like those elastic maternity sweats with some real cute ones, I MAKE myself let go of the old to let the new in.
 Otherwise, I’m just working hard to get back to where I started.